TokyoPython/tokyo-python-society-site/readme.md

 Language: Python 3.10
 Libraries: FastAPI
-Database: Postgres (version to be determined)
+Database: Postgres (version to be determined) (10/29 currently not in use, installation not required)
 Formatter: Black 22.8.0
 Testing: PyTest
 Front: JavaScript, Reactjs, Nextjs

 ## Frontend